cristian01/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio
 ## About me
 Self-taught Data Analyst looking for a entry-level role where I can utilize my project based skills acquired during completion of IBM Data Analytics online course.
 I have a clear understanding of data analysis process using Excel, SQL and Python.
-## Analyzing US Economic Data using Python and Pandas dataframe
+## Analysing US Economic Data using Python and Pandas dataframe
 In this small project I will be reading the US Economic data CSV file using Pandas and display a chart showing how changes in GDP impact unemployment rate.